brianbraatz/brianbraatz.github.io/content/post/Articles/_Imported22426/Colbert SEO Tricks Greatest Living American.md

   - Cloud
 draft: false
 weight: 547
-lastmod: 2025-02-24T14:40:37.948Z
+lastmod: 2025-02-24T16:39:12.883Z
 ---
-# How Stephen Colbert Became the Greatest Living American with Crowdsourced SEO

-## The Power of The Colbert Nation
+## The SEO Power of Large Crowd -> The Colbert Nation

 Back in the golden age of the internet (before it was entirely ruined by algorithms, influencers, and your aunt's unhinged Facebook posts), one man harnessed the raw power of crowdsourced SEO to redefine online truth: **Stephen Colbert**.

 The year was **2006**, and Colbert, host of *The Colbert Report*, had a knack for blurring satire and reality.
 He introduced the world to *truthiness*—the idea that something **feels true** even if it’s not backed by facts.

 And in an inspired move, he decided to **test the internet’s susceptibility to truthiness in real-time**.

 ### The Wikipedia Experiment